Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Ellipsoid Approach

 \section{Ellipsoid Approach}

 Let $\mu=\max_{i,j} A[i,j]$ be the largest entry in the game matrix.
 We assume this quantity is given as part of the input, or that it can be computed in time polynomial in $n$.
 In fact, it is sufficient to compute an upper bound $\mu$ that is polynomial in $\max_{i,j} A[i,j]$ and $n$.
+We assume in this section that the payoffs are integers, since the standard bounds on the runtime of the ellipsoid algorithm assume that the input LP has integer coefficients.

 Consider the standard LP representing the problem of finding an optimal strategy for Player I.

 \hrule Maximize $V$\ Therefore, since the algorithm terminates on the $T$th iteration, we must have $\sum_i z^{(T)}_i \le 1$ and $\sum_i z^{(T+1)}_i > 1$.